mhogomchungu/media-downloader-git/README.md

 files and you are supposed to manually update your installation with contents of the archive.

-Path to the give archive is below
+Link to the archive and information of when the archive was made is below.

 https://github.com/mhogomchungu/media-downloader-git/releases/tag/0.0.0